openeuropa/entity_version/README.md

 # Entity version

-Entity version allows to attach version number to content revisions that help content editors to understand the evolution of the content item.
+The Entity Version module attaches a version number to content entity revisions that helps content editors to understand the evolution of the content item.
-Versions are composed of major, minor and patch numbers that can be changed manually or by third party modules.
+Versions are composed of major, minor and patch numbers and can be changed manually or by third party modules.

-The module ships the Entity version workflows sub-module that allows to configure and control version numbers through workflow state transitions.
+The module includes the "Entity version workflows" sub-module which allows configuration and control of version numbers through workflow state transitions.

 ## Development setup